-Star Wars: Galaxy's Edge is now open at the Disneyland Resort and opens at Disney's Hollywood Studios at Disney World on August 29th.
+Star Wars: Galaxy's Edge is now open at the Disneyland Resort and at Disney's Hollywood Studios at Disney World.
 For guests planning their visit to Batuu at Disneyland, we have some Star Wars: Galaxy's Edge tips to ensure you have the best experience.
 Since these immersive lands are nearly identical you can utilize most of our planning Star Wars: Galaxy's Edge tips for both resorts!

 SAVE BIG ON YOUR DISNEYLAND VACATION!
 Our travel partner has huge savings for tickets and hotel to the Disneyland Resort.
 NOW is the time to visit during this time of historically low crowds!
 Save when you book both your hotel and tickets!
 Book Your Package Now>